 Where: Bushy Park, off the High Street, Hampton, Middlesex, TW12 2ST.
 Visit the website

-When: Open 365 days a year.
+When: There's no word yet on when Hampton Pool will reopen in the wake of the coronavirus pandemic.
+However, it is ordinarily open 365 days a year.
 From April to September the pool is usually open from 6am on weekdays and 9am on weekends, closing at 5pm.
-Evening swims until 9pm are available on Wednesday and Friday nights.
+Evening swims are typically available until 9pm on Wednesday and Friday nights.

 How big: 36 metres